Vegan Pecan Pie

 Vegan Florentines

-If possible, I recommend weighing the ingredients rather than using tablespoons as it’s more precise.
-I find that the shape and ‘lacieness’ of the Florentines varies depending on the size of the fruit and nut pieces, and the type of flour or fat used.
-Regardless of their shape, all are totally delicious!
+For the best results, I recommend weighing the ingredients.
+The shape and signature ‘laciness’ can vary depending on the size of the fruit and nut pieces, and the type of flour or fat used – but whatever their form, they’re always delicious!

 Ingredients